Mespyr/Taro/README.md

-# lcp
+# rambutan
-### The Lipsem Compiler Project

-This is a remake of the [Lipsem programming language](https://github.com/Mespyr/lipsem) as a compiler instead of an interpreter.
+Originally started as a remake of the [Lipsem programming language](https://github.com/Mespyr/lipsem), Rambutan has diverged a lot into a compiled, stack-based programming language.
-Most of the lexer uses code from the [Ach programming language](https://github.com/Mespyr/ach).
-*(both of these languages were created by me)*

-At this point, the language is almost completely different from Lipsem other than the labels that you can jump to.
-It is still very unreadable though.
+Source files for Rambutan end in the `.rmbt` file extension.

 ### Improvements and Changes

-- [x] LCP will compile programs down to assembly and use the `fasm` assembler to make an executable.
+- [x] Rambutan will compile programs down to assembly and use the `fasm` assembler to make an executable.
 This will make the programs many times faster than the interpreter.
-- [x] LCP will have actual string pointers
+- [x] Rambutan will have actual string pointers
 - [x] labels will be allowed to jump to from anywhere within a function, making control flow easier
 - [x] syscalls will be implemented, making the language be able to interact with the operating system
 - [x] Basic stack manipulation